Fermion-parity qubit in a proximitized double quantum dot: Acknowledgements

 \section{Acknowledgements}

 We thank Anasua Chatterjee, Ferdinand Kuemmeth, Charles M. Marcus, Jens Paaske, and Gorm Ole Steffensen for discussions.
-We acknowledge support from the Danish National Research Foundation, the Danish Council for Independent Research \textbar \ Natural Sciences, the European Research Council (Grant Agreement No. 856526), Spanish CM “Talento Program” (project No. 2022-T1/IND-24070), the Swedish Research Council (Grant Agreement No. 2020-03412), and NanoLund.
-This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No. 10103324 and funded by the European Union under the Grant Agreement no. 101063135.
+We acknowledge support from the Danish National Research Foundation, the Danish Council for Independent Research \textbar \ Natural Sciences, the European Research Council (Grant Agreement No. 856526), Spanish CM “Talento Program” (project No. 2022-T1/IND-24070), the Swedish Research Council (Grant Agreement No. 2020-03412), NanoLund, the Spanish Ministry of Science, innovation, and Universities through Grant PID2022-140552NA-I00, and the German Research Foundation under the Walter Benjamin program (Grant Agreement No. 526129603).
+This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreements No. 101034324 and No. 101063135.